Sri Lanka's new PM struggles to form unity government

 "People are not asking for political games and deals, they want a new system that will safeguard their future," he said in a statement.

-He is a member of the Samagi Jana Balawegaya (SJB) party, the largest opposition grouping in parliament, which has split on whether to support a unity government without Rajapaksa's resignation.
+He is a member of the Samagi Jana Balawegaya (SJB) party, the largest opposition grouping in Parliament, which has split on whether to support a unity government without Mr Rajapaksa's resignation.

-Huge public demonstrations have for weeks condemned Rajapaksa over his administration's mismanagement of the crisis.

 Sri Lanka's central bank chief warned this week that the island nation's economy was just days from "collapse beyond redemption" unless a new government was urgently appointed.